Murat Ceylan

-Murat Ceylan (born 2 March 1988) is a Turkish footballer who plays as a defensive midfielder for an amateur side Adana Sümer 01.
+Murat Ceylan (born 2 March 1988) is a Turkish former footballer.

 Life and career

 Ceylan was born in Gaziantep, Turkey.
 He began his career with local club Gaziantep Büyükşehir Belediyespor in 2002, eventually moving to cross-town rivals Gaziantepspor in 2004.
 Ceylan made his debut that same season, against Akçaabat Sebatspor, playing two matches in total.
 However, he spent the majority of the season in the youth leagues, making 27 appearances.
 He was loaned half way through the 2005-06 season to another Gaziantep based club, Gaskispor.
 He returned to Gaziantespor at the start of the 2007-08 season.
 He was linked with Galatasaray at the end of the 2009-10 season, but a move never materialized.

-On the last day of the January transfermarket 2019, Ceylan was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
+On the last day of the January transfer market 2019, Ceylan was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.